-The Accessibility Working Group aims to make City infrastructure and facilities more accessible for all.
+The Accessibility Working Group aims to make City policies, services, infrastructure and facilities more accessible for all by:

-- Establishing criteria by which barrier removal can be prioritized and the allocating of funding can be determined
+- Establishing criteria by which barrier removal can be prioritized and the allocating of funding can be determined, and

 - Working with the City of Victoria to draft policies and procedures to prevent the creation of barriers in the future

 - To consider the needs of persons with a diverse range of abilities including, but not limited to, physical, sensory, developmental, learning and mental health challenges.

 - To recommend solutions which best meet the "wants" of all without compromising the "needs" of any.

 If you have an accessibility concern, please contact the engineering department at 250.361.0300 or email email@example.com